marcinwiacek/pl1/readme.md

 # Goals

 This project have in mind playing a little bit with different solutions abandomed in the most popular market solutions.
-I would like to prepare here free design of the CPU / hardware, which possibly could be much more effective than some popular generic solutions (they're very generic and because of it slower in various aspects).
+I would like to prepare free design of the CPU / hardware, which possibly could be much more effective than some popular generic solutions (they're very generic and because of it slower in various aspects).

 During some research I have found project [Antikernel](https://github.com/azonenberg/antikernel).
 My some targets are a little similar (for more detailed info please look into docs,